 Then you feel and relax every part of your facial muscle.
-Now it will be easier, and you will feel it like completely relax with a lot of joy.
-Then you feel your neck, and relax.
+Now it will be easier for you to feel it like you are completely relax with a lot of joy.
+Then you feel your neck and relax.
 Feel your shoulder and relax, and back to your neck.
 Relax every part.
-Then you move your attention to your heart or your chest area, - this is a very important location within your body.
-This is where the heart beat is, this is where the seat of consciousness is.
+Then you move your attention to your heart or your chest area, - this is an important location within your body.
+This is where the heartbeat is, this is where the seat of consciousness is.
 This is where your life force arises and passes away.
-So you just silent your mind and just feel (don't think), feel your heart area.
-If you can detect any vibration or your heart beat, - you just silent your mind and maintain awareness to feel it.
-For those who are new - if you are not train in your mindfulness and you don't have such ability, then you just relax and feel.
+So you just silent your mind and feel (don't think), feel around your heart area.
+If you can detect any vibration or your heartbeat, - you just silent your mind and maintain awareness to feel it.
+For those who are new - if you have not trained your mindfulness, you will not have such ability, then you just relax and feel.
 No need to do anything, - just like you feel your forehead, you just feel your heart area then continue to relax, just feel and relax.
 Feel it soothingly relax.
 Then you move your mental attention down to your stomach, do the same, - just feel and relax (no thinking), just feel and relax.
 Then you sweep down to your abdomen, again you just feel and relax.
 When you feel, you just send the mind there and just silent, and then let it feel.
-Understand or not?
-Don't go and look for it, just feel around the abdomen area; just silent your mind to feel, - it is just like you send your mind to your hand that feels the floor mat.
-It will feel and detect it, so you just silent and you will detect the abdomen's rising and falling.
-If you do just that, - just aware to feel without the thought, then the mindfulness will come then you can also feel your buttock and relax, then your legs, - do the same and relax, just feel and relax, it will de condition your heedless thinking; it will make you very calm and very peaceful.
+Can understand?
+Do not go and look for it, just feel around the abdomen area; just silent your mind to feel, - it is as if you send your mind to your hand that feels the floor mat.
+It will feel and detect it, so just silent your mind and you will detect the abdomen's rising and falling.
+If you do just that, - just aware to feel without the thought, then the mindfulness will come; then you can also feel your buttock and relax, then your legs, - do the same and relax, just feel and relax, it will de condition your heedless thinking and make you very calm and peaceful.
 Then you can reverse the whole cycle.
-From the leg, feel & relax; buttock, feel and relax, then you go to your abdomen, feel & relax; stomach, feel, & relax; your heart, or your chest area, just silent and feel & relax everything; then shoulder, hand then back to shoulder, just feel & relax, then your neck, facial muscle, and then your eye muscles, again, feel and relax, then back to your forehead.
+From the leg, feel & relax; buttock, feel and relax, then you go to your abdomen, feel & relax; stomach, feel, & relax; your heart, or chest area, just silent and feel & relax everything; then shoulder, hand then back to shoulder, just feel & relax, then your neck, facial muscle, and your eye muscles, again, feel and relax, then back to your forehead.
 By now you would have completed one complete cycle of the mind sweeping method training.